ohunter/Observ/README.md

 There are a variety of different modules available.
 Some of them are static and some are dynamic.
 They can be found here:

-##### Static

-###### Line

-This module is mainly meant debug different things within the program.
-It simply displays a line of text that never changes in the center of the area.

-###### Body

-This module is mainly meant debug different things within the program.
-It simply displays a multi-line string that never changes that is centered to the best of it's ability.

-##### Dynamic

-###### Time
+##### Time

-Mainly for debugging purposes, although much like the line module it displays a single line of text.
+Mainly for debugging purposes, Displays a single line of text.
 That line is updated with the current amount of seconds since [Epoch](https://en.wikipedia.org/wiki/Epoch_(computing)).

+##### Ctime

+Mainly for debugging purposes, Displays a single line of text with a formatted representation of the current time.

+##### CPU

+Displays a per core CPU load since the last time it queried the system.

+##### CPU Load

+Shows an overall history of the activity of the processor.

+##### RAM

+Displays how much of the system's memory is free, available, and in use.
+Also displays how much memory there is in general.

 ### Sample configuration